MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 The development is shown as a number of steps, where every step we add something new (and sometimes we remove something old).
-There is a [github repository](https://github.com/MonstrousSoftware/Tut3D) which provides all the code corresponding to this tutorial and every step of this tutorial is provided as a git tag.
-Using the tags you can step through the history of the code.
+There is a [github repository](https://github.com/MonstrousSoftware/Tut3D) which provides all the code corresponding to this tutorial and every step of this tutorial is provided as a release.
+Using the release snapshots you can step through the history of the code.
 Each step results in a runnable version of the app.

 ## Index